severalnines/docs/user-guide/mongodb/overview.rst

 * **Delete Cluster**
 	- Unregister a database cluster from the ClusterControl UI.
 This action will remove the selected CMONAPI URL and token for corresponding cluster and will NOT uninstall the actual database cluster.
 	- You can still re-register your cluster to ClusterControl at a later stage.

+* **Deregister Cluster from UI**
+	- Unregister a database cluster from the ClusterControl UI.
+	- You can still re-register your cluster to ClusterControl at a later stage by using `Cluster Registrations <../../user-guide/index.html#cluster-registrations>`_.

 Add Node to Replica Set
 ''''''''''''''''''''''''